-- Line 30.
-Gross Receipts From All Activities Enter total company gross receipts, gross sales, gross dividends, gross interest income, gross rents, gross royalties, the gross sales price from the disposition of capital assets and business assets, gross receipts passed through from other entities, and all other receipts that are included in gross income before apportionment for Wisconsin franchise or income tax purposes.
+■ Line 30.
+Gross Receipts From All Activities - Enter the sum of each member's gross receipts reported on Form 4M, line W. See the Form 4M instructions for details.

-- Line 31.
-Total Assets Enter the total company assets from the federal return.
+■ Line 31.
+Total Assets - Enter the sum of each member's total assets reported on Form 4M, line X. See the Form 4M instructions for details.

+■ Line 32a.
+Wisconsin Tangible Property - Enter the sum of each member's Wisconsin property reported on Form 4M, line Y1.
+See the Form 4M instructions for details.

-- Lines 32a and 32b.
-Wisconsin and Total Company Property Enter the total amount of the company's real and tangible property located in Wisconsin (line 32a) and the company's total amount of real and tangible property everywhere (line 32b).
+■ Line 32b.
+Total Company Property - Enter the total amount of the combined group's real and personal property everywhere.
 Use the cost basis of the property as of the end of the year.
 Include the following types of property:

 - Land

 - Buildings

 - Furniture and Fixtures

 - Transportation equipment

-- · Machinery and other equipment
+- Machinery and other equipment

 - Inventories

-Include only property that is owned by the corporation; you do not need to include property you are renting.
+Include only property that is owned by members of the group; you do not need to include property that is being rented.

+■ Line 33a.
+Wisconsin Payroll - Enter the sum of each member's Wisconsin payroll reported on Form 4M, line Y2.
+See the Form 4M instructions for details.

-- Lines 33a and 33b.
-Wisconsin and Total Company Payroll Enter the total amount of the company's payroll located in Wisconsin (line 33a) and the company's total amount of payroll everywhere (line 33b).
+■ Line 33b.
+Total Company Payroll - Enter the total amount of the combined group's payroll everywhere.
 Include only amounts attributable to employees of the corporation.

-In the computation of payroll located in Wisconsin, include individuals that satisfy one or more of the following: - The individual's service is performed entirely in Wisconsin. - The individual's service is performed in and outside Wisconsin, but the service performed outside Wisconsin is incidental to the individual's service in Wisconsin. - A portion of the individual's service is performed in Wisconsin and the base of operations of the individual is in Wisconsin. - A portion of the individual's service is performed in Wisconsin and, if there is no base of operations, the place from which the individual's service is directed or controlled is in Wisconsin. - A portion of the individual's service is performed in Wisconsin and neither the base of operations of the individual nor the place from which the service is directed or controlled is in any state in which some part of the service is performed, but the individual's residence is in Wisconsin.
+■ Line 34a.
+Wisconsin Sales - Enter the sum of the combined group members' apportionment factor numerators from Form 4A, Part II, column b.
+If the combined group does not use apportionment, you may ignore this line.

+■ Line 34b.
+Total Company Sales - Enter the combined group's common apportionment factor denominator from Form 4A, Part I, line 8a.
+If the combined group doesn't use apportionment, you may ignore this line.

-- Line 34a.
-Wisconsin Sales Complete this line only if you are using Form 4A-1 to determine your Wisconsin apportionment percentage.
-Enter the amount of Wisconsin sales, receipts, or premiums from the applicable line of Form 4A-1: - · Total Wisconsin sales from line 10, column a - Total Wisconsin receipts from line 31, column a - Total Wisconsin receipts from line 9, column a - Total Wisconsin premiums from line 3, column a - Line 34b.
-Total Company Sales Complete this line only if you are using Form 4A-1 to determine your Wisconsin apportionment percentage.
-Enter the amount of total sales, receipts, or premiums from the applicable line of Form 4A-1: - Total company sales from line 10, column b - Total company receipts from line 31, column b - Total company receipts from line 9, column b - · Total company premiums from line 3, column b - Lines 35a and 35b.
-Limited Liability Companies A single-member LLC that is disregarded for federal income tax purposes is also disregarded for Wisconsin franchise or income tax purposes.
-You must include the income of any disregarded entities owned by the corporation in the corporation's amounts on the Wisconsin return.
-Include with your return a list of the corporation's solely-owned LLCs. - Line 36.
-Use Tax A corporation may be liable for use tax.
+■ Lines 35a and 35b.
+Limited Liability Companies - A single-member LLC that is disregarded for federal income tax purposes is also disregarded for Wisconsin franchise or income tax purposes.
+You must include the income of any disregarded entities owned by a member of the combined group in the combined return as if the member itself earned the income.
+Include with your return a list of solely-owned LLCs owned by members of the group.

+■ Line 36.
+Use Tax - A corporation may be liable for use tax.
 Use tax is the counterpart of sales tax.
-All tangible personal property, certain coins and stamps, certain leased properties affixed to real estate, certain digital goods, and selected services, taxable under Wisconsin's sales tax law, which are stored, used, or consumed in Wisconsin, are subject to use tax if the proper sales tax is not paid.
-Examples of purchases that frequently result in a use tax liability include the following: - Mail order and Internet purchases.
+All tangible personal property, certain coins and stamps, certain leased properties affixed to real estate, certain digital goods and selected services, taxable under Wisconsin's sales tax law, which are stored, used, or consumed in Wisconsin, are subject to use tax if the proper sales tax is not paid.
+Examples of purchases that frequently result in a use tax liability include the following:

+- Mail order and Internet purchases.
 You owe Wisconsin use tax if you buy such items as computers, furniture, or office supplies from a vendor who is not registered to collect Wisconsin tax. - Inventory.
 If you purchase inventory items without tax for resale, and then use these items instead of selling them, you owe use tax. - Give-aways.
 Generally, if you purchase items without tax and then give them away in Wisconsin, you owe use tax.